roysworth/roysworth/README.md

 ## What is This? 👀

-Thank you for stopping by!

-My name is Roysworth.
-I figure out how things work.
-I solve computer problems.

-I am a professional building my skills in networking, programming, coding, and system troubleshooting in order to develop a career in technology.

-On GitHub, I’m working on beginner python projects, IT fundamentals labs, web development basics, and command line & system projects.
-A bunch of stuff.
-Anything I can learn from, really.

-Click around!
-Stay for a while!

 <!--
 **roysworth/roysworth** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.